MarioCruz/DockerTimeLapse/README.md

 ```
 docker run --restart=always --privileged -e TZ=&quot;US/Central&quot; -v `pwd`/phototimer/config.py:/root/images/config.py -v /mnt/data:/var/image --name cam -d alexellis2/phototimer
 ```
-1. One of the things we noticed was by default the container runs By adding the -e TZ=&quot;US/Central&quot; parameter, we can change the timezone in the container to be what we want.
+1. One of the things we noticed was by default the container runs By adding the -e TZ=&quot;US/Central&quot; parameter, we can change the timezone in the container to be what we want. *** Alex has updated his notes to fix this ***

 1. Install ngrok.
 This will allow us to SSH into the box from anywhere, even if from behind a firewall.